 360 ONE Capital Pte.
-Ltd. (Formerly known as IIFL Capital Pte.
-Ltd.) (the "Company") is a private limited company incorporated in the Republic of Singapore whose registered office is at 12 Marina View #20-01 Singapore 018961.
-The immediate holding company and ultimate holding company is 360 ONE WAM Limited (Formerly known as IIFL Wealth Management Limited), a company incorporated in India.
+Ltd. (the "Company") is a private limited company incorporated in the Republic of Singapore whose registered office is at 12 Marina View #20-01 Singapore 018961.
+The immediate holding company and ultimate holding company is 360 ONE WAM Limited, a company incorporated in India.